 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

-Making multiple SSID in a single router also protects your wifi network from sharing main Wi-Fi password to everyone.
+Making multiple SSID in a single router also protects your wifi network from sharing the main Wi-Fi password to everyone.
 You should add a multi SSID network if you don’t want to share your wifi password with anyone.
-In larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
+In a larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
 In the latest Wireless router, we get a separate guest network option to set up a guest network for temporary users.

 Popular WiFi brands provide multiple SSID options to create a virtual network for network separations.
 Adding multiple WiFi names in a single router will broadcast multiple WiFi names and can be used to divide the department or as guest networks.
 Even though the Wi-Fi router is single but virtual Wifi name is multiple can also be protected to accessing each other data.
 In this post, you will get the option to enable multiple wifi names in a single access point without sharing data with each other.
-If you are facing low wifi signal issue in your home or office then you may also use the repeater mode configuration to increase signals
+If you are facing a low wifi signal issue in your home or office then you may also use the repeater mode configuration to increase signals

 Add Multi SSID in TP-Link WiFi Router

 TP-Link BGN series WiFi router supports multiple SSID options to create separate Wi-Fi names for guests or for different departments.
-Although, in the latest TP-Link router having the option to add a guest network with many control options like the time limit, the speed limit for managing guest wifi networks.
+Although, the latest TP-Link router having the option to add a guest network with many control options like the time limit, the speed limit for managing guest wifi networks.